PaulEm6/Object-Detection-using-OpenCV/README.md

 ### Project Summary

 #### Objective:
 The objective of the project is to identify objects on the ground within images of different rooms (kitchen, living room, and bedroom) of an apartment.
-This is achieved through various image processing techniques, including grayscale conversion, binary masking, contour detection, and the utilization of bounding boxes.
+This is achieved through various image processing techniques, including grayscale conversion, binary masking and the utilization of bounding boxes.

 #### Library Usage:
 The project utilizes the Python libraries OpenCV for image processing and Numpy for handling numerical data.